Renting Guide

 AI summary

-Ending a fixed-term tenancy requires written notice with your address and end date.
-For agreements from 11 February 2021, you must give 28 days' notice before the term expires.
+Ending a fixed-term tenancy requires written notice with the property address and end date.
+For agreements from 11 February 2021, tenants must give at least 28 days' notice before the term expires.

-- Assign the lease to a new tenant.
+- By assigning the lease to a new tenant.

-- Apply to the Tenancy Tribunal for severe hardship.
+- By applying to the Tenancy Tribunal for severe hardship.

-Special provisions allow for a two-day notice period in cases of family violence.
-For advice, contact Tenancy Services or the Citizens Advice Bureau.
+For free advice, contact Tenancy Services or the Citizens Advice Bureau.

 How to give notice to end a tenancy